dsridhar91/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a postdoctoral researcher at Columbia University working with David Blei.
-Broadly, I adapt probabilistic models, deep generative models, and embedding methods for causality.
-I apply causal inference to study political language and debates, social influence, and fairness of machine learning predictors.
+I'm a postdoctoral researcher in the Data Science Institute at Columbia University, working with <a href="http://www.cs.columbia.edu/~blei/"> David Blei. </a> My work focuses on applied causality.
+Broadly, I adapt modern ML and NLP methods for causal inference, especially from text data.
+I focus on applications to social science and algorithmic fairness.

-I received from PhD in computer science from University of California Santa Cruz and my PhD advisor is Lise Getoor.
-My thesis research extended structured prediction for understanding social media dialogue, learning causal structures like gene regulatory networks, and discovering model structure.
-As a graduate student, I interned at Microsoft with the Bing Ads group.
+I received my PhD from University of California Santa Cruz, where I worked with <a href="https://getoor.soe.ucsc.edu"> Lise Getoor. </a>